Jehovah-jireh: Translations

 In the Masoretic Text, the name is (yhwh yirʾeh).
 The first word of the phrase is the Tetragrammaton (יהוה), YHWH, the most common name of God in the Hebrew Bible, which is usually given the pronunciation Yahweh in scholarly works.
 Jehovah is a Christian anglicized vocalization of this name using the vowels of the Tetragrammaton according to the Masoretic text.
 Following a Jewish tradition of not pronouncing God's proper name, YHWH is generally translated in English bibles as "the " or "GOD" in capital letters, just as in Jewish worship it is traditionally not pronounced but the word Adonai or Elohim ("God") is used instead.

 The early Septuagint translation into Greek gives the meaning as "The Lord hath seen."
 One Latin version of the Christian Bible rendered the name in Latin as Dominus videt ("The sees").
-The King James Version follows this meaning, as quoted above.
+The King James Version follows this meaning.